Down the World: Mervil's Ambition: Development and release

 Down the World was developed and published for the Super Famicom by Japanese media publisher ASCII Corporation, known for its gaming magazine Weekly Famitsu.
 Lyricist Chinfa Kan wrote the game's story.
 He grew up as a fan of fantasy novels, most notably J. R. R. Tolkien's The Lord of the Rings, which was enjoying a resurgence in popularity at the time.
-Kan claimed in a December 1993 interview with Famitsu that he drafted the story as a film about seven year prior and even sent the materials to American director Steven Spielberg for consideration.
+Kan claimed in a December 1993 interview with Famitsu that he drafted the story as a film about seven years prior and even sent the materials to American director Steven Spielberg for consideration.
 After receiving a response from Spielberg requesting more information, contact between them abruptly ceased.
 The story was eventually read by artist Susumu Matsushita, who had made name for himself doing mascot designs and cover illustrations for Famitsu.
 Matsushita said in the same interview that he suggested the plot would be perfect for an RPG and attached himself to the project as its art director and character designer, eventually contributing over 200 illustrations to it.

-Matsushita recalled that ASCII began production of Down the World around three years prior but that it was very slow-moving.
+Matsushita recalled that ASCII began production of Down the World around three years prior but that it was slow-moving.
 At one point, development was planned for the Super Famicom CD-ROM Adapter before the add-on's cancellation and the game's move to the Super Famicom itself.
-The game was directed by Hiromitsu Kawano; produced by Famitsu's chief editor Hirokazu Hamamura; and programmed by Hiromitsu Kawano and Hisashi Suzuki.
+The game was directed by Hiromitsu Kawano, produced by Famitsu's chief editor Hirokazu Hamamura, and programmed by Hiromitsu Kawano and Hisashi Suzuki.
 Kan received assistance writing the script from one of the game's designers, Ichiro Sugiyama.
 Kan wished to immerse players within the game's worlds by directly making them a part of narrative and having characters interact with them.